sharvarianand/Portfolio/README.md

 ## 🚀 Deployment

-This site is deployed on Netlify.
+This site is deployed on Vercel.
 To deploy your own version:

 1. Fork this repository
-2. Create a new site on Netlify
-3. Connect your forked repository
+2. Import your forked repository to [Vercel](https://vercel.com/new)
-4. Set up build settings (Build command: `npm run build`, Publish directory: `out`)
+3. Vercel will automatically detect Next.js and configure the build settings
-5. Deploy!
+4. Deploy!

 ## ✏️ Content Updates